MP Estate Planning UK

 Qualifications to Look For

-When searching for an estate planning professional, it’s essential to consider their qualifications.
-Look for certifications such as STEP (Society of Trust and Estate Practitioners) or SOLICITORS FOR THE ELDERLY, which indicate a high level of expertise in wealth management and estate planning.
+When searching for an estate planning professional, it’s essential to consider their qualifications and area of specialism.
+Look for memberships such as STEP (Society of Trust and Estate Practitioners) or accreditation with relevant professional bodies, which indicate a high level of expertise in trusts, IHT, and estate planning.

-A qualified professional will have a deep understanding of the legal and financial aspects of estate planning, including estate administration and trust management.
-They should be able to provide you with tailored advice that aligns with your specific needs and goals.
+A qualified professional will have a deep understanding of the legal and financial aspects of estate planning under English and Welsh law, including trust creation and administration, IHT mitigation, and care fee planning.
+They should be able to provide you with tailored advice that aligns with your specific needs and goals — not a one-size-fits-all template.

 Questions to Ask During a Consultation